5l1v3r1/DNS-Hacker/README.md

-# DNS Resolver Hack
+# F.A.Q
-Hack any Pc in the world
+DNS Resolver Hack

 # DNS Resolver Hack Details
 This is POC where you can request a DNS Forgery for any pc in the world, where there are shares or null shares ipc$ which